By using this site, you agree to the Privacy Policy and Terms of Use.

 But videos circulating about chaining combos and hitting 1,000 damage in the practice range are just silly, the same concept as attacking a punching bag and feeling shocked when it doesn’t fight back.
 Yes, Elsa can pull off destructive combo chains, but no one stands still when they’re being attacked.
 She has to be in melee range for most of her combos anyway, and by the time she’s that close, more than one teammate should be targeting her.
 Even when Elsa’s generating frequent overhealth, it’s still easy to overwhelm her.

-See also How to customize your Sidekick in Fortnite
+See also How to get the Scorchflame armor in Crimson Desert

 Overwatch is facing a similar situation with Vendetta, one of the new heroes introduced before this month’s overhaul.
 She plays like no other damage dealer in the game and, in the right hands, is a total nightmare to face, capable of demolishing an entire team alone.
 But she has plenty of weaknesses.
 Most folks just haven’t figured them out yet.